 a.
 Less than significant with mitigation incorporated.
-A Biological Study was completed for the proposed project.
-It was determined that there is some risk of "take" of special-status species at the project site as a result of development, but that the risk is "low" (MESA 2018).
-No listed special-status plant species were found on the site during the reconnaissance-level survey (MESA 2018).

-San Joaquin kit fox (SJKF) (Vulpes macrotis mutica) and burrowing owl (BUOW) (Athene cunicularia) have a low potential to occasionally occur on the project site.
-No indicators of occupation or use by these species (e.g., scat, tracks, nesting materials, prey remains, or any other sign) were identified during the field survey (MESA 2018).
-Despite any indication of use during the survey, there is potential for use by these species in the future.
+A Reconnaissance-Level Biological Evaluation was prepared for the proposed project (McCormick 2018).
+No listed specialstatus plant species were found on the site during the reconnaissance-level survey (McCormick 2018).
+Additionally, no listed special-status wildlife species or their signs were observed at the site (McCormick 2018).
+Special-status wildlife were not observed and no indicators of occupation or use by special-status species (e.g., scat, tracks, nesting materials, prey remains, or any other sign) were identified during the field survey (McCormick 2018).
+Despite any indication of use during the survey, there is potential for use by special-status species in the future.